Chelsea transfer news: Alvaro Morata reaches Atletico Madrid agreement but continues to hold up Gonzalo Higuain move | Goal.com

 The former Real Madrid forward will reunite with Blues boss Maurizio Sarri, who worked with Higuain at Napoli and played a key role in the striker matching the record for the most goals in a single Serie A season with 36 in 2015-16.

-Higuain and Morata are not the only strikers with Chelsea links on the move in January, with Michy Batshuayi's departure from Stamford Bridge adding further complications to a busy month at Stamford Bridge.
+Higuain and Morata are not the only strikers with Chelsea links on the move in January, with Michy Batshuayi's departure from Stamford Bridge adding further complications to a busy month in west London.

 With his loan spell at Valencia having been cut short, Chelsea are hopeful of being able to sell the 25-year-old for around €45m (£40m/$51.3m).